osu-cascades/batabase/README.md

 * Install dependencies with `bundle install`.
 * Run the server in _development_ with `rails server`.

-&copy; 2018 Nathan Struhs, Dylan Drudge, Yong Bakos.
+&copy; 2018 Nathan Struhs, Dylan Drudge.
 All rights reserved.